 CCNM will make decisions on a case-by-case basis, with the DSL (or a deputy) taking a leading role and using their professional judgment, supported by other agencies, such as children's social care and the police as required.
+When to call the police

 The management of children and young people with sexually harmful behaviour is complex and CCNM will work with other relevant agencies to maintain the safety of the whole school community.
+Where appropriate, immediate measures will be put in place to support and protect both the person impacted by the behaviours and any witness and the alleged instigator of the behaviours.
+A written record will be made and next steps discussed, taking into account the views of those impacted by the behaviour.

 A risk and needs assessment will be completed for all reports of sexual violence.
 The need for a risk and needs assessment for reports of sexual harassment will be considered on a case by case basis.
-The assessment will consider:
+The assessment which will be kept under review, will consider:

-- The victim, especially their protection and support - The alleged perpetrator - All the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them
+- Whether there may have been other people impacted by the behaviour - The person known to be impacted by the behaviour, especially their protection and support - The alleged instigator or the behaviour - All the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them - The time and the location and action that can make it safer.

-CCNM will ensure that appropriate measures are put in place to safeguard and support the victim, the alleged perpetrator and the school community.
+CCNM will ensure that appropriate measures are put in place to safeguard and support the individuals impacted by the behaviour, the alleged instigator and the school community.